Invest in Aehr Test Systems (AEHR) to keep your portfolio healthy - The Dwinnex

 Revenue Estimates

-2 analysts predict $16.04M in revenue for the current quarter.
+According to 2 analysts, the current quarter’s revenue is expected to be $16.04M.
 It ranges from a high estimate of $17.04M to a low estimate of $15.04M.
 As of the current estimate, Aehr Test Systems’s year-ago sales were $15.28M, an estimated increase of 5.00% from the year-ago figure.
 For the next quarter, 2 analysts are estimating revenue of $23.65M, an increase of 16.60% over than the figure of $5.00% in the same quarter last year.
 There is a high estimate of $23.76M for the next quarter, whereas the lowest estimate is $23.53M.

 A total of 2 analysts have provided revenue estimates for AEHR’s current fiscal year.
 The highest revenue estimate was $66.06M, while the lowest revenue estimate was $64.28M, resulting in an average revenue estimate of $65.17M.
 In the same quarter a year ago, actual revenue was $50.83M, up 28.20% from the average estimate.
 Based on 2 analysts’ estimates, the company’s revenue will be $102.28M in the next fiscal year.
 The high estimate is $104.92M and the low estimate is $99.64M.
 The average revenue growth estimate for next year is up 56.90% from the average revenue estimate for this year.